tenx29/roblox-csrp/v2/README.md

 source_server_id;destination_server_ids;options;message body with any characters
 ```

+Note that the Interaction ID is not included in the message body.
+It will be included in the minimal fragment header of each fragment.

-Then, the message should be split into fragments of the desired size.
+After formatting, the message should be split into fragments of the desired size.
 The fragments should be prefixed with the minimal fragment header containing the Interaction ID, Fragment Sequence Number and Fragment Count separated by semicolons (`;`).
 The minimal fragment header should be followed by a semicolon and the content of the fragment.

 Once a fragmented message has been received, the fragments should be stored in a temporary buffer until all fragments have been received.
 Once all fragments have been received, the fragments should be reassembled in the correct order by concatenating the fragment content and prepending the Interaction ID to the final message.
 The reassembled message should then be processed as a normal CSRPv2 message.